Central Crops Research Station

 The Central Crops Research Station has played a significant part in field research and numerous scientific achievements including the release of new varieties.
-Research is conducted on corn, cotton, soybeans, tobacco, small grains, sweet potatoes, strawberries, watermelons, squash, apples, peaches, peppers, hops, hemp, basil, cucumbers, cucubrits, winter cover crops, forage crops, speciality melons, and swine.
+Research is conducted on corn, cotton, soybeans, tobacco, grain sorghum, small grains, sweet potatoes, strawberries, watermelons, squash, apples, peaches, peppers, hops, hemp, basil, cucumbers, cucubrits, winter cover crops, forage crops, speciality melons, and swine.
 The agricultural research projects continue to change to reflect the needs of our society and to address new challenges within the agricultural community.

-The station encompasses 62 buildings or equipment sheds, including two greenhouses, one each for tobacco and weed science research.
-Specialized facilities for seed processing, seed storage, seed and biomass drying and curing of tobacco and sweet potatoes.
+The station encompasses 72 buildings or equipment sheds, including two greenhouses, one each for tobacco and weed science research.
+Specialized facilities for seed processing, seed storage, seed and biomass drying, and curing of tobacco and sweet potatoes.
 Vegetable Pathology Building was constructed in 2018 that houses a mini packing line for sweet potato and vegetable research.

 The Central Crops Research Station hosts a wide range of plant breeding programs which are labor intensive and require frequent, if not daily, visits from N.C.
 State University researchers.
 The station host a unique swine research facility, horticulture, weed science research, soil borne pathogen research, and long term tillage research in cotton.The station serves as a teaching platform for undergraduate field trips, labs for undergraduate and graduate classes and continuing education, with more than 1200 visitors each year.
 The conveniently located station allows graduate students to conduct hands-on field research while maintaining a full academic schedule.
 The CCRS research program changes each year but remains committed to supporting the scientists and students of N.C.
 State University.
 In 2015 a new Teaching orchard was established on the station for use by NCSU students, extension agents, local schools and industry for teaching Tree Fruit and Nuts establishment and management.